henrysha/henrysha/README.md

 Though my personal profile's contribution graph is a bit scarce, that does not necessarily mean that I don't code....
 Most of my code relies on my company's git server, so that just doesn't get synced with my personal one. 😭

+- 🎤 I currently am a vocalist in a company club rock band 😁
 - 📸 I also love to take photos.
 I created a photography club during my college years, and that club still remains intact 😃
 - ☕ Coffee is where my enthusiasm lies these days.
 I got a full set of coffee bar setup at my home 😃 Visit me and I'll make you one delicious cup of specialty coffee